 [ 6.11412013e+00 6.72659270e-02 -6.84693373e-05]

-Hide code cell source
+Show code cell source

-plt.plot(TVgrid, coeff[0] + coeff[1] * TVgrid + coeff[2] * TVgrid**2,'r')
+plt.plot(TVgrid, coeff[0] + coeff[1] * TVgrid + coeff[2] * TVgrid**2, 'r')

 plt.show()

 The fit looks slightly better than the linear one.
 This is not entirely surprising though given that the linear model is a subset of the quadratic one.
-But, in adding more parameters, one must worry about overfitting.
-To quote Wikipedia:
+But, as we mentioned earlier, when adding more parameters we must now worry about overfitting the data.
+To illustrate, let’s see what happens with a degree-\(20\) polynomial fit.

 deg = 20